Dene33/dene33.github.io/faq.md

 ## 8. Where can I submit feature requests/bug reports?

-If you encounter any issues, have suggestions for new features, or want to report a bug, please [contact me]({% link contacts.md %})
+If you encounter any issues, have suggestions for new features, or want to report a bug, please [contact me]({% link contacts.md %}), open a [GitHub issue](https://github.com/Dene33/world-gpt/issues) or send a [message to Discord](https://discord.gg/uaej8cDCQx)

 ## 9. Do you provide API?